Meeting Time Optimization: How to Make Every Minute Count

 What is the best meeting duration?

-In general terms, no meeting should be longer than half an hour.
+No meeting should be longer than half an hour.
 There are many experts that support that idea.
 One of them is Donna McGeorge, the author of The 25 Minute Meeting: Half the Time, Double the Impact.
-She says that, if done well, meetings are “short, sharp and productive”.
+She argues that, if done well, meetings are “short, sharp and productive”.

-This theory is inspired by Francesco Cirillo’s Pomodoro method, which states that 25 minutes is the optimal amount of time for people to focus on a certain topic.
+This meeting length limit is inspired by Francesco Cirillo’s Pomodoro method, which states that 25 minutes is the optimal amount of time for people to focus on a certain topic.

 Types of meetings and their recommended duration

-In other cases, meetings don’t need to happen at all, especially in the case of asynchronous work, where other kinds of communications are prioritized.
+In some cases though, meetings don’t need to happen at all.
+This is especially true in the case of asynchronous work, where teams work through task management and heavy documentation.

-You should do information sharing around 24-48 hours in advance, so people can take the necessary time to process information and prepare feedback and questions.
-It’s important to keep it short, clear and concise.
+Meeting time: 0 minutes.
+You should share information whenever it has been properly documented.
+This allows people to take the necessary time to process information and prepare feedback and questions.

-The team can then schedule a brainstorming or a short meeting to discuss the contents of the information that has been shared.
+Subsequently, the team can schedule a brainstorming call (typically 30 minutes) or a short meeting to discuss the contents, ask questions, make decisions and provide input.

-Suggestion: As an alternative, you can record videos with apps like Loom to walk through a presentation.
-After that, only schedule a short meeting to discuss questions, brainstorm, or go deeper into the topic if it can’t be solved through messages.
+Suggestion: You can record videos with apps like Loom to walk through a presentation.
+After that, only schedule a short meeting to discuss questions, brainstorm, or go deeper into the topic.

 A 1:1 meeting is a free form meeting.
 It is used to keep two people in the loop about a certain situation, give feedback and resolve work related issues.
 But it goes beyond status updates because it lays the foundation for a productive and trusting relationship.

 In this conversation there is usually a mix of work and culture.
-If it is arranged between you and your manager, it becomes a good opportunity to talk about how you handle task management, your general satisfaction level and personal experience within the company.
+If it is arranged between you and your manager, it becomes a good opportunity to talk about how you handle your workload, your general satisfaction level and personal experience within the company.

-Regarding the meeting duration, schedule a 1:1 for 30 minutes, and then have 10 minutes extra open in case it goes a little bit over.
+Regarding the meeting duration, a common best practice is to schedule a 1:1 for 30 minutes, and then have 10 minutes extra open after in case of the meeting running over.

-Suggestion: in a remote environment, try to get as close to a face-to-face conversation as possible.
+Suggestion: in a remote environment, try to keep these conversations face-to-face.
 Make sure that your equipment allows high quality video and audio for a better experience.